14 Top-Rated Attractions & Things to Do in Yakima, WA

 Johnson's Orchards | Photo Copyright: Brad Lane

-For a taste of Yakima's agricultural bounty, head to Johnson Orchards on the west side of town.
-This family-owned orchard has been been in operation since 1904.
-And still today, it's a local favorite.
+To taste Yakima's agricultural bounty, head to Johnson Orchards on the west side of town.
+This family-owned orchard has been in operation since 1904.
+And it's a local favorite still today.
+Keep an eye out for the sign on Summitview Avenue when driving to the orchard, indicating the slightly obscured driveway.

-The best time to visit this orchard oasis in the city is from mid-June through August.
-The signature crop to purchase by the pound is the array of cherries available between mid-June and early July.
+The best time to visit this orchard oasis is mid-June through August.
+The signature crop to purchase by the pound is the array of cherries available between mid-June and late July.
 Other stone fruits on sale throughout the rest of the season include apricots, peaches, and nectarines.

-For those with a sweet tooth, the Little Bake Shop within the orchard's purchasing area offers fresh confections Wednesday through Saturday.
-Call ahead, or check the website for the latest availability before visiting.
+For those with a sweet tooth, like myself, the Little Bake Shop within the orchard's purchasing area offers fresh confections Wednesday through Saturday.
+I left with a few fresh cherry pies toward the end of the season.
+Call ahead or check the website for the latest availability before visiting.

 Address: 4906 Summitview Avenue, Yakima, Washington